SECOND_CEIL

 Description

-The second_ceil function rounds the input datetime value up to the nearest specified second period.
+SECOND_CEIL function rounds the input datetime value up to the nearest specified second period.
 If origin is specified, it uses that as the basis; otherwise, it defaults to 0001-01-01 00:00:00.
+The function supports processing DATETIME type.

 Date calculation formula: